 I am an experienced Medical herbalist BSc (Hons), and have completed a Ba in Social Anthropology.
 The combination of these two pathways has led me to what I love to do now, working with plants and people.

-My overall aim is to help you get back on track and feel better, looking at the whole picture not just on a few symptoms.
+My overall aim is to help you get back on track and feel better, looking at the whole picture not just one symptom.